fotunato/fotunato.github.io/README.md

 <u>accept-charset</u>

-specifies accepted character encoding for the form we can add multiple character encoding by adding a space between them
+specifies type of character encoding the server uses to interpret the form data for the form<br>
+we can add multiple character encoding by adding a space between them

 syntax: